 This makes it a good place to live for young singles in their 20s and 30s and who have undergraduate or graduate degrees and are starting their professional careers.
 Although Riverside is a large city, this demographic is significant enough that young professionals will find many others like themselves here, with really good opportunities for friendships, recreation, romance, and more.

-The population of Riverside overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Riverside, 24.10% have at least a bachelor's degree.
+The education level of Riverside citizens is a little higher than the average for US cities and towns: 23.89% of adults in Riverside have at least a bachelor's degree.

 The most common language spoken in Riverside is English.
 Other important languages spoken here include Spanish and Chinese.